open-telemetry/opentelemetry.io/content/en/docs/demo/services/payment.md

 OpenTelemetry Node.js SDK in that module, you optionally specify which auto-instrumentation libraries to leverage, or make use of the `getNodeAutoInstrumentations()` function which includes most popular frameworks.
-The below example of an intiailizer file (`opentelemetry.js`) contains all code required to initialize the SDK and auto-instrumentation based on standard OpenTelemetry environment variables for OTLP export, resource attributes, and service name.
+The below example of an initializer file (`opentelemetry.js`) contains all code required to initialize the SDK and auto-instrumentation based on standard OpenTelemetry environment variables for OTLP export, resource attributes, and service name.
 It then `require`s your app at `./index.js` to start it up once